ahstenzel/vex/README.md

 ```

 ### CMake
 This repo is set up in such a way that you can include it as a git submodule, then integrate it into your CMake build with `add_subdirectory`.
-In this case, it will generate a library file (`libvex`) with the function definitions- meaning you won't have to define `VEX_IMPLEMENTATION`, just include the header.
+In this case, it will generate a library file (`libvex.a`) with the function definitions- meaning you won't have to define `VEX_IMPLEMENTATION`, just include the header.

 Two options are also provided to control how the library is compiled:
  * `VEX_BUILD_SHARED` to build as a shared library (defaults to `ON` if `BUILD_SHARED_LIBS` is `ON`, otherwise defaults to `OFF`)